CCurl/c3/README.md

 ## Registers
 c3 provides 10 "virtual registers", r0 thru r9.
 There are 8 register operations: +regs, rX, rX+, rX-, sX, iX, dX, -regs.
-- +regs   allocates 10 new current registers.
+- +regs   allocate 10 new current registers.
-- r4      pushes register #4.
+- r4      push register #4.
-- r4+     pushes register #4, then increments it.
+- r4+     push register #4, then increment it.
-- r4-     pushes register #4, then decrements it.
+- r4-     push register #4, then decrement it.
-- s4      sets register #4 from TOS.
+- s4      set register #4 from TOS.
-- i4      increments register #4.
+- i4      increment register #4.
-- d4      decrements register #4.
+- d4      decrement register #4.
-- -regs   restores the registers to their previous values.
+- -regs   restore the registers to their previous values.

 An example usage of registers:
 ```